 Declaration of Independence

-Rather than examine the entire document, let's look at three excerpts.
+Rather than examine the entire document, look at three excerpts.

-Before identifying which one of these excerpts speaks to the character of the author or appeals to reason or emotion, let's explore what each says.
+Before identifying which excerpt speaks to the author's character or appeals to reason or emotion, explore what each says.

-Finally, Excerpt #3 refers to the armies England was paying to sail into the colonies and comments on how barbaric they are in battle.
+Finally, Excerpt #3 refers to the armies England was paying to sail into the colonies and comments on their brutality in battle.

-Move on to the Got It? section to further explore the background behind this document in order to properly identify to which each of these excerpts is appealing.
+Move to the Got It? section to further explore the background behind this document to properly identify to which each of these excerpts is appealing.